markstringer-dti/markstringer-dti.github.io/dti.md

 We didn't do any user research.
 We didn't try to put the working software in the hands of users.
 We struggled with the technology - this was around 2004.
 We agonised over what the user interface should look like and we finally got something to work.

 But then some people jumped out from behind some trees.
-We found out that any suppliers who worked for the bank had to be approved by the authorities that regulated the conduct of banks.
+We found out that any suppliers who worked for the bank had to be approved by the authorities that regulated the banks.
 I mean who would have thought?
 Getting approved by these financial authorities was a big deal and it could take years.
 That was the end of the project.

 I was working with, possibly, the second coolest company I've ever worked with.
 I am seeing a pattern, here.
 I did not see this pattern before I just started writing this.
 This company was cool, successful, highly regarded in one business - mobile phone networks.
 So, it wondered if it could be the same in another area - personal loans.
 Yes, that was the project.
 Making personal loans cool.
 Again, this team had done a lot of work to develop a personal loan website.
 Then somebody pointed out something awkward.
 It was a potential business partner, in a meeting.
 They pointed out that they needed to be regulated by the very same financial authorities that had caused problems in the previous project.
 Yes, the one that I just talked about.